 A certain level of independence and a real sense of satisfaction can be gained from the growing hobby of gardening at home to produce food crops!
 As with any hobby, starting small and making a success of it encourages the whole family to get off the couch and their screens and into the garden.
-But what happens if you live in an apartment, or the weather outside is dreadful?
+One of the easiest ways to make a succesful vegetable garden at home is by doing something called lasagna gardening, but what happens if you live in an apartment, or the weather outside is dreadful?
 We have the solution!

 Growing food indoors can be done without experience, with very little effort, and is an ideal introduction into gardening for all the kids out there who complain of being bored at home the moment 'the internet breaks' ;-) .
 Fresh microgreens, herbs and sprouts grown in a south facing window can provide healthy edibles in a matter of weeks, follow our simple instructions and enjoy fresh food at home.